laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 "I really, really, really want one of those giant headless dolls without any arms or legs!"
 Lulu called over her shoulder.

-The other sisters looked at each other quizzically.
+The other sisters looked at each other quizzingly.

 "Oh, I think she means a dummy!"
 Felicity said.